BalderHolst/SSL/README.md

 You know how JavaScript generates a semicolon if you forget to add one after a statement?
 SSL does the same, but for every situation where it encounters an invalid token.
 It then uses the value of the token it found to deterministtically pick a valid parsing path that.
 This means that you do not have to know the SSL language to generate a nice image, just give it some text and out pops an image.

-## Running Locally
+## Running the Code
+SSL runs in locally as well as in the browser with web assembly.
+Running locally is faster, as it utilizes multi threading when rendering the image.

-Clone the repository and compile with cargo.
+To run SSL locally, clone the repository and compile with cargo like so:
 ```bash
 git clone https://github.com/BalderHolst/ssl ssl
 cd ssl